NeuroNexa/test/rl_sar/README.md

 > The Titati deployment targets the dual-Tita quadruped described in the task (two wheeled legs bridged through the connection box).
 Only the Titati binaries are built when you use `./build.sh -m`.

+The Titati support inside `rl_sar` includes the following ROS 2 interface package:

+* **tita_system_interfaces** – provides the `PowerHeartBeat`, `PowerSelfTest`, and `PowerStateSet` services that the CAN-FD router and battery device nodes call to coordinate MCU state transitions.
+During the CMake build these services are generated and exported so that the binaries can be launched through standard ROS 2 tooling (`ros2 launch`, `ros2 run`).

 #### 1. Build (one-time on each Jetson)

 ```bash